Mary Marvel: Final Crisis

-An evil Mary Marvel, possessed by the New God DeSaad, battles Wonder Woman in interior art detail from Final Crisis #3 (of 7), September 2008.
+Mary Marvel, possessed by DeSaad, battles Wonder Woman in interior art detail from Final Crisis #3 (of 7), September 2008.
 Art by J. G. Jones.

 Mary returns in Final Crisis, still apparently in Darkseid's thrall, wearing a new black costume with more of a punk look.
 She attacks Wonder Woman, scratching the Amazon's upper arm and infecting her with an unknown virus delivered from a broken glass vial bearing a gold Omega symbol.
-Later, when the heroes of Earth attack Blüdhaven, Black Adam notes that she's been possessed by one of the New Gods, a "leering old man".
+Later, when the heroes of Earth attack Blüdhaven, Black Adam notes that she has been possessed by one of the New Gods, a "leering old man".
 The possessed Mary claims to have a new dirty magic word, a blasphemous name of power, and to have new gods.
 During a heated battle with Supergirl, Black Adam learns that the evil god DeSaad possessed Mary.
 Black Adam tries to kill her but is stopped by Freddy.
 Later, distracted by hordes of Anti-Life followers about to attack, Freddy Freeman, the new Captain Marvel, grabs Mary and uses the last of his magic to transform them back to normal.
 Though horrified by her actions while possessed by DeSaad, and saying, while crying, that she never meant for this to happen, she is seen standing with Freddy with clubs in their hands, awaiting the end of the world.